 Q4: Do naps replace nighttime sleep?

-A4: Short naps (20–30 minutes) can boost alertness, but they’re not a substitute for a full night’s rest And that's really what it comes down to..
+A4: Short naps (20–30 minutes) can boost alertness, but they’re not a substitute for a full night’s rest That's the part that actually makes a difference..

 Q5: What’s the best time to nap?